stefanhans/distributed-contexting/why/PITCHME.md

+As Tim Berners-Lee said recently:

-Today, I believe we’ve reached a critical tipping point, and that powerful change for the better is possible — and necessary.
+> Today, I believe we’ve reached a critical tipping point,
+> and that powerful change for the better is possible — and necessary.

 ---